miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

 ![US09_CD](CD/US09_CD.svg)

 # 4. Tests
-// Test without 1 parameter address (String)
+// Test with an empty name (String)
 // Test without 1 parameter phone number (int)
 // Test with null values
 // ---

-**Test 1:** Check that it is not possible to create an instance of the VaccinationCenter class without the parameter address.
+**Test 1:** Check that it is not possible to create an instance of the VaccinationCenter class with an empty name.

 	@Test(expected = IllegalArgumentException.class)
         public void ensureNullIsNotAllowed() {
+                Employee coordinator = new Employee("name", 123123, "email", "address", 123123,
+                                Constants.ROLE_COORDINATOR);

-		VaccinationCenter center = new VaccinationCenter("Centro Vacinação Porto",null, "vacinacaoporto@gmail.com", 221010101, 122123123, "www.centrovacinaoporto.com", "8:00", "19:00", 5, 10);
+                VaccinationCenter center = new VaccinationCenter("", "Rua João Almeida", "vacinacaoporto@gmail.com", 221010101, 1221231231, "www.centrovacinaoporto.com", "8:00", "19:00", 5, 10, coordinator);
         }

 **Test 2:** Check that it is not possible to create an instance of the VaccinationCenter class without the parameter slot duration.